joestubbs/coe379L-sp24/docs/unit04/intro_to_transformers.rst

 * Stock prices as a function of time.
 * Medical signals (heart rates, EKGs)

-And the key point is that, to whatever extent these data exhibit patterns, the patterns will depend on part on ordering of the events.
+The key point is that, to whatever extent these data exhibit patterns, the patterns will depend, at least in part, on ordering of the events.
 For example, we know that the order in which words appear can have a big impact on the meaning.
 Consider two sentences:

-* The food was good, not bad at all!
+* The food was good, not bad at all
-* The food was bad, not good at all!
+* The food was bad, not good at all

-These two sentences have opposite meaning even though they are are comprised of the same 8 words!
+These two sentences have opposite meaning even though they are are comprised of the same 8 words:

 * all, at, bad, food, good, not, the, was